Our Story

 The Lower Columbia region extends from the mouth of the Columbia River upstream to, and including, the Little White Salmon River.

-The Lower Columbia Region habitat program is supported by two Lead Entities: Lower Columbia Fish Recovery Board and Klickitat County.
+The Lower Columbia Region’s habitat program is supported by two Lead Entities: Lower Columbia Fish Recovery Board and Klickitat County.

-The LCFRB is one of the 26 habitat lead entities in Washington.
+The LCFRB is one of the 27 habitat lead entities in Washington.
 Lead Entities are governed by a committee of local citizens (our Board), assisted by technical experts on our Technical Advisory Committee (TAC).
+For more information on our Board and TAC, visit Our People.